Note From Paul

 I believe that improv isn’t about following rules.
 Rules are meant to be understood before they can be broken, and we deal with those issues as they come up, rather than laying out all the “improv rules” that need to be followed at the beginning of your improv classes.
 Improv classes, and your entire improv journey, will be full of Aha! moments, which are the result of allowing your playing (doing improv is called “playing”) to be free.
 Once you start doing improv, you’ll immediately start to see the same kind of Aha! moments in your real life.
 Improv will help you have a more self=reflective mindset.
 You’ll become mindful of everything around you, you’ll find joy in things you didn’t before, because improv gives you the courage and the wisdom to see and understand different points of view.

 Improv is a journey that never ends.
 No improviser of merit has ever said, “Ok, I’ve learned enough, I know it all.
 Don’t give me notes, I don’t need them.”
-That’s because the best improvisers always have “beginner’s mind.” (“Zen Mind, Beginner’s Mind” is the best non-improv book I’ve read to help with improv.)
+That’s because improvisers of merit always have “beginner’s mind.” (“Zen Mind, Beginner’s Mind” is the best non-improv book I’ve read to help with improv.)
 They’re always learning, always improving, always challenging themselves.
 Those are the types of improv students we mold in our improv classes.
 Learning improv isn’t hard, but, it is a challenge to a lot of people to be able to think and react simply, to trust that less is more, and to genuinely pay attention to things, when our monkey minds** are all over the place, wanting to win and be right and fight and judge and be better than and do all other sorts of human grossness.
 Improv is therapeutic, but it’s not therapy.
 It will improve your life, it can help you keep this crazy world in perspective, and it can help you laugh at yourself, to not take yourself so seriously.
 When you turn off your monkey mind and embrace the weirdness, embrace the awkwardness and hilarity of what it means to be human, then you can hold up a funhouse mirror to your teammates and the audience and go down a rabbit hole of funny!

 I hope to see you in our next free intro workshop or improv class!